BoidCMS/boidcms.github.io/plugins/README.md

 # Plugins
-SysaCMS supports plugins to extend its functionality.
+BoidCMS supports plugins to extend its functionality.
 You can download additional plugins on this [repo](https://github.com/BoidCMS/plugins).

 ## How to install a plugin